There are limitations to WOEC’s NET Metering program. Please contact our Engineering/Operations department at

 Net metering is a policy that allows people and their facilities that generate their own electricity from solar power to get credit for the energy they provide to their communities.
 Solar energy is pretty powerful and solar systems tend to produce more electricity than any one customer can consume each day.
 The extra electricity made by the solar system then goes onto the electric grid and is used by the customer’s neighbors.
 As a result, when one customer in a neighborhood goes solar, the entire neighborhood ends up using solar electricity as well.
 Net Metering will give you credit for the electricity your solar system created above and beyond what you could use.

-- You will need to complete the Net Metering agreement and pick a contractor for the installation.
+- Following approval from WOEC, complete the Net Metering Agreement, then pick a contractor for the installation.
 The Oregon Office of Energy’s website lists qualified contractors for state tax credit incentives.
 You can find it at http://egov.oregon.gov/ENERGY/

 - Once your generation equipment is installed and you have a signed copy of the final county electrical inspection notice, we will inspect and install bi-directional metering at the facility.

 General Interconnection Requirements